outdoorsafetylab/moidemd/README.md

     curl -XPOST --data '[[120.957283,23.47]]' http://127.0.0.1:8082/v1/elevations
     ```

-For more detail, see our [base project](https://github.com/outdoorsafetylab/demd) and [base image](https://hub.docker.com/r/outdoorsafetylab/demd).
+If you need elevation service for other area, please see our [base project](https://github.com/outdoorsafetylab/demd) for detail.